bibanon/Coreboot-ThinkPads/5-Coreboot-First-Flash.md

 ## Flash Coreboot for the First Time

+> **Warning:** Make sure that you use the latest `coreboot.rom` file from the latest binary releases on the official Libreboot website!
+It is too risky to use your own builds on the first flash!
+(Coreboot might fail to work, etc.)

 1. Run the `bucts` command to make the first 64K of the BIOS bootable.

 > **Warning:** This step is extremely important, because the remaining read-only 64K acts as a safety net in case Coreboot is flashed incorrectly.

     sudo ./bucts 1

 2. Run this `flashrom` command to install Coreboot to your BIOS chip.
+Make sure to wait until it completely finishes, it can take a few minutes.

     sudo ./flashrom -p internal -w coreboot.rom

 > **Note:** This flash will take a while, and will output errors for addresses 0x0 and 0x1f0000 if working with a 2 Mbyte flash chip.

-3. At the end, flashrom may output `FAILED!` (since the last 64K is write protected).
+3. At the end, flashrom will probably output `FAILED!` (since the last 64K is write protected).
 No need to panic; errors are normal.
-However, the error output **must match** the text shown below:
+However, the error output **must match** the text shown below (or have very similar errors):

     Reading old flash chip contents... done.
     Erasing and writing flash chip... spi_block_erase_20 failed during command execution at address 0x0